ITMGroup-Desarrollo/roatan-web/src/ports/en/la-fruteria.md

 tags: ["astro", "bloguear", "aprender en público"]
 ---

 Funky drinks and fresh drinks, we are SO IN!
-A coconut or a crazy pineapple while visiting Port Roatan is&nbspa&nbspMUST.
+A coconut or a crazy pineapple while visiting Port Roatan is&nbsp;a&nbsp;MUST.